Medical Colleges Admissions Test (MCAT)

 The AAMC MCAT site provides comprehensive information about the MCAT.

-NU premed students should take their MCAT after completion of their premed required courses, usually in the spring / early summer of their junior year or the summer after their sophomore year.
+NU pre-med students should take their MCAT after completion of their premed required courses, usually in the spring of their junior year or the summer after their sophomore year.

 The MCAT web site provides the following preparation materials:

-- Prior to registering for the exam, you must read the following information:2013 MCAT Essentials
+- Prior to registering for the exam, you should read the MCAT 2015 Essentials (not yet available).

 The AAMC Fee Assistance Program (FAP) assists MCAT® examinees and AMCAS applicants who, without financial assistance, would be unable to take the MCAT or apply to medical schools that use the AMCAS application.